giannilmbd/dynare/doc/manual/source/running-dynare.rst

        equations, when `exclude_eqs` is passed, certain rules are followed for excluding endogenous variables.
 If the ``endogenous`` tag has been set for the excluded equation, the variable it specifies is excluded.
-Otherwise, if the left hand side of the excluded equation is an expression that contains only one endogenous variable, that variable is excluded.
+Otherwise, if the left-hand side of the excluded equation is an expression that contains only one endogenous variable, that variable is excluded.
 If neither of these conditions hold, processing stops with an error.
-If an endogenous variable has been excluded by the `exclude_eqs` option and it exists in an equation that has not been excluded, it is transformed into an exogenous variable.
+If an endogenous variable has been excluded by the `exclude_eqs` option, and it exists in an equation that has not been excluded, it is transformed into an exogenous variable.

        To specify which equations to exclude, you must pass the argument